appittman/abortion-amendments/README.md

 # abortion-amendments
-looking at citizen-initiated ballot measures to amend state constitutions to protect reproductive rights
+looking at the citizen-initiated constitutional amendment to protect abortion rights in Ohio & its impact on the mental health of Ohioan women

-# workflow
+# workflow from scratch
 run `data_acquisition.R`

 then, run `analysis.R`

 then, run `abortionamendmentsdraft.qmd`